Hong Kong: Dominance

 A new economy-wide competition law

 The Competition Ordinance (CO), Hong Kong’s long-awaited economy-wide competition law, was signed into law on 22 June 2012 and is expected to take full effect by mid-2015.
-In the interim, the Competition Commission (the Commission) and the Competition Tribunal (the Tribunal) will be established.
-The Commission will also consult on and issue guidelines that will provide further clarity and set out a detailed framework to govern enforcement of the CO (the Commission Guidelines).
+In October 2014, the Competition Commission (the Commission) and the Communications Authority (CA) (the current sectoral competition authority for telecommunications and broadcasting) published draft guidelines on the CO (the Draft Guidelines) that explain how they intend to interpret and administer the CO.

 Existing sectoral competition law

 Prior to the CO, there was no economy-wide competition law.
 However, a limited sectoral competition law regime did exist under the Telecommunications Ordinance (TO) and the Broadcasting Ordinance (BO).
 With the passage of the CO, there will be a transitional period before the eventual repeal of some of the competition provisions of the TO and all of the competition provisions of the BO, when the enforcement provisions of the CO come into effect.
-During this transition period, the CO also envisages that the Commission and the Communications Authority (CA), the current sectoral competition authority for telecommunications and broadcasting, will enter into a memorandum of understanding for the purposes of coordinating the performance of their functions under the CO.
-The CO envisages the CA will have concurrent jurisdiction with the Commission over conduct of undertakings in the telecommunications and broadcasting sectors.
+During this transition period, the CO also envisages that the Commission and the CA will enter into a memorandum of understanding for the purposes of coordinating the performance of their functions under the CO.
+The CO envisages the CA will have concurrent jurisdiction with the Commission over the conduct of undertakings in the telecommunications and broadcasting sectors.

 The abuse of a dominant market position is prohibited under the TO and BO, which are only applicable to telecommunications and broadcasting licensees in Hong Kong.
 According to the TO and the BO, a licensee is in a dominant position when, in the opinion of the CA, it is able to act without significant competitive restraint from competitors and customers.